ruhoh/ruhoh.com/docs/2/pages.md

 ## page.summary

-The `summary` helper method displays a summary of your page rendered by processing the first _n_ lines of the given page.
+Special thanks to [@stebalien](https://github.com/Stebalien) for the summary implementation =).

+The `summary` helper method displays a summary of your page's contents.
 Summary may be used within any block of iterated pages:

 {{#raw_code}}
   <ul>